The treatment process for PFAS can be quite involved, due to the many chemistry challenges.

-Many typical water purification techniques are not able to remove PFAS from water.
+Many typical water purification techniques are not able to treat PFAS from water.
 These ineffective techniques include bio-degradation, micron filtration, sand filtration, ultrafiltration, coagulation, flocculation, clarification, and oxidation by ultraviolet light, hypochlorite, chlorine dioxide, chloramine, ozone, or permanganate.
 None of these techniques will work.
-The only techniques that have been found to remove PFAS from water, are carbon adsorption, ion exchange, and reverse osmosis.
+The only techniques that have been found to treat PFAS from water, are carbon adsorption, ion exchange, and reverse osmosis.
 Also, some experimental techniques such as gas flotation are being tried with success.

-Before the PFAS removal treatment, the water must first be treated to remove suspended solids, particles, colloids, iron, manganese, Total Organic Carbon, oxidizing agents, bacteria, and various other contaminants, so that the carbon media, ion exchange media, or reverse osmosis unit can succeed in removing the PFAS.
-Thus the water is said to be pretreated prior to PFAS removal.
+Before the PFAS treatment, the water must first be treated to remove suspended solids, particles, colloids, iron, manganese, Total Organic Carbon, oxidizing agents, bacteria, and various other contaminants, so that the carbon media, ion exchange media, or reverse osmosis unit can succeed in removing the PFAS.
+Thus the water is said to be pretreated prior to PFAS treatment.
 Such pretreatment may include many of the techniques mentioned above in the second paragraph: micron filtration, clarification, etc.

 - PFAS history

 Perfluoro Alkyl substances come in many varieties.
 While there are an estimated 4700 (and growing) different types of these compounds, the ones of most concern are typically chains of 4-9 carbon atoms, fully saturated with fluorine, terminating in either a sulfonate or carboxylic moiety, or functional group.
-Some of the most common PFASs and their abbreviations are: Sulfonic Acids/Sulfonates: - PFBS – perfluoro butanesulfonic acid - PFHxS – perfluorohexane sulfonic acid 8 - PFOS - perfluorooctane sulfonic acid Carboxylic Acids: - PFBA – perfluoro butanoic acid - PFHxA - perfluorohexanoic acid - PFHpA – perfluoro heptanoic acid - PFOA – perfluorooctanoic acid - PFNA - perfluorononanoic acid
+Some of the most common PFAS types and their abbreviations are: Sulfonic Acids/Sulfonates: - PFBS – perfluoro butanesulfonic acid - PFHxS – perfluorohexane sulfonic acid 8 - PFOS - perfluorooctane sulfonic acid Carboxylic Acids: - PFBA – perfluoro butanoic acid - PFHxA - perfluorohexanoic acid - PFHpA – perfluoro heptanoic acid - PFOA – perfluorooctanoic acid - PFNA - perfluorononanoic acid